CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-03-31-perf-gpgpu-sim.md

 }
 ```

-Turns out, it doesn't.
+Things did not get better.
 But that's ok.
-The first step in writing code is often getting a functional, rathe than performant solution.
+The first step in writing code is often to get a functional, rather than performant solution.
 Now that we understand what is taking so much time, let's look at the disassembly to see if it's a specific part of the function that's slow.

 ```asm
 cache_stats::operator()  /home/cba/forked_repos/gpgpu-sim_distribution/lib/gcc-6.5.0/cuda-9010/release/libcudart.so